noir-lang/noir/docs/docs/dev_docs/debugging/sandbox-errors.md

 - "${treeName} tree root mismatch" - like with calldata mismatch, it validates that the root of the tree matches the output of the circuit simulation.
 The tree name could be Public data tree, Note Hash Tree, Contract tree, Nullifier tree or the L1ToL2Message tree,

 - "${treeName} tree next available leaf index mismatch" - validating a tree's root is not enough.
-It also checks that the `next_avaliable_leaf_index` is as expected.
+It also checks that the `next_available_leaf_index` is as expected.
 This is the next index we can insert new values into.
 Note that for the public data tree, this test is skipped since as it is a sparse tree unlike the others.

 - "Public call stack size exceeded" - In Aztec, the sequencer executes all enqueued public functions in a transaction (to prevent race conditions - see [private-public execution](../../concepts/foundation/communication/public_private_calls.md)).
 This error says there are too many public functions requested.